Swift TOO API

 too.exp_time_per_visit = 3000 # Must be in seconds

-too.exp_time_just = ("3ks per observation will allow us to not only monitor "
+too.exp_time_just = ("3ks per observation will allow us to monitor "

 "this exciting new outburst of this well known Be/XRB. "